ZeroWk-EM/ServerTS-Exam/README.md

 # [EVENT] - EXAM

 1. Install dependance with `npm i`
-2. Create .env file and fill the value OR use this template
+2. Create .env (or use existing) file and fill the value OR use this template

 ```
 PORT=5000